bradhowes/SF2Lib/README.md

 changes to most of the modulators and generators.
 Furthermore, one could check the pending MIDI event list to see if it is empty, and choose a path that supports vectorized rendering.

+# Swift Integration

+All of the code in this package is C++/Objective C but the Swift package now depends on Swift 5.9 in order to obtain access to the Swift C++ bridging that is now available.
+This is only used in the `SF2Lib.hpp` and `SF2Lib.cpp` files to declare a Swift-compatible interface to the C++ SF2::Render::Engine::Engine class, here named `SF2::Engine`.
+This interface creates and uses a pointer to an SF2::Render::Engine::Engine object so that it can hide all implementation details from the Swift bridging framework.

 # Credits